Staci A. Leisman, MD Email Staci Leisman

 Dr Leisman currently serves as a co-director of a large, nursing home affiliated dialysis unit in East Harlem.
 Her clinical duties include caring for dialysis outpatients, as well as attending on the inpatient renal service at Mount Sinai Hospital.

 Dr Leisman has been extensively involved in teaching throughout her career.
-She currently teaches students at all levels of medical education, including years 1-3 inthe Icahn School of Medicine at Mount Sinai, residents and fellows.
-She currently is the course director for the Human Physiology course in the medical school, and holds a secondary appointment in the Department of Medical Education.
-In her capacity as teacher, she has won numerous awards including Teacher of the Year at North General Hospital and the Edward Ronan Student Council Award at the Icahn School of Medicine.
+She currently teaches students at all levels of medical education, including years 1-3 in the Icahn School of Medicine at Mount Sinai, residents and fellows.
+She currently is the course director for the Human Physiology course and the Introduction to Internship Course in the medical school, and holds a secondary appointment in the Department of Medical Education.
+In her capacity as an educator, she has won numerous awards including Teacher of the Year at North General Hospital, the Edward Ronan Student Council Award at the Icahn School of Medicine, the Institute for Medical Education's Excellence in Teaching Award and has been selected for membership in the Institute for Medical Education as a Master Educator.

 MD, Washington University